pakkio/gemini-desktop/README.md

 👉 [Model Context Protocol - Servers](https://github.com/modelcontextprotocol/servers)

 > There are many MCP servers available, including third-party MCP implementations integrated into this application.
-> However, we have created a separate list of **tested and verified MCP servers** to help users identify reliable options.
+> However, I have created a separate list of **tested and verified MCP servers** to help users identify reliable options.

 👉 **See the list of tested MCP servers here:** [mcpServerTested.md](./mcpServerTested.md)